caiobassetti/elephant-food-bot/README.md

 ### Features:

-- **Run a simulation**: buttons to simulate 1, 10, or 100 conversations.
+- **Run a simulation**: buttons to simulate 1 or 10 conversations.
   - The run completes first, then the page reloads once with the new data.
 - **Totals**: total tokens and total cost.
 - **Filters**: multi-select dropdowns for Run ID and Diet.
 - **Diet breakdown**: a live pie chart.
+- **Seen Foods**: shows all the foods seen in user interactions, and their classification.
 - **Results table**: shows run_id, user, diet, top-3 foods, tokens, and cost.

 The dashboard uses only Python/Django + matplotlib.